 Flavor-packed and incredibly versatile caramelized onions are a great staple to have in your recipe repertoire.
-Aside from starring in this recipe for French Onion Chicken, they’re also a great addition to burgers, pizzas, salads, bowls and so much more.
+Aside from starring in this recipe for French Onion Chicken, they’re also a great addition to burgers, pasta, pizzas, salads and so much more.
 The only issue?
 Watching onions caramelize is like watching paint dry.
 It takes… forever!

 The best way to speed up the caramelizing process is to add a small amount of water to the onions while they cook.
 Doing so helps them quickly steam and then the liquid gets evaporated, so you’re left with glorious, deep-golden brown onions.

 The final step in this recipe is to top the chicken mixture with a layer of French baguette toasts, and then pile on the extra-creamy shredded Gruyère cheese.
 Pop the skillet in the oven and you’re 3 minutes away from digging in to the ultimate spin on a French classic!Craving more?
 Subscribe to Just a Taste to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.

 - 2 pounds chicken breasts, cut into 1-inch cubes